Homegrown anti-drone system on Psara frigate proves its worth on Red Sea | eKathimerini.com

 The first drone was shot down by the anti-drone system before it entered the range of the frigate’s gun by interfering with its communications and GPS.
 The second was hit by the frigate’s gun.

-This was the first engagement of the Psara frigate as part of its participation in the European ASPIDES operation.
+This was the first engagement of the Psara frigate as part of its participation in the EU’s Aspides operation.